Beyond Autistic Burnout

 I believe it will.
 But what really matters is whether you believe it will.

-Because there’s only three other options.
-1) Either this is going to move you in the opposite direction, further into burnout, which it just flatly isn’t.
-2) Or you figure out something else.
-That’s totally open to you.
+2. Or you figure out something else.
+That’s totally up to you.
 Do you have other ideas?
 I’m sure there are other things that will help.
-I’m not claiming to have all the answers or this will be everything you need.
-3) Or you do nothing.
-Which you know how that turns out.
-More of what you’ve got.
+I’m not claiming to have all the answers, or that this will be everything you’ll ever need.

 But I think that this will considerably shorten the amount of time and effort, and trial and error, that it takes for you to get out of burnout and start building that better life.
 Your Second Chance life.
 What do you think?

 Can I share something with you that might be a little hard to hear?
-If you’re not up for that right now, go ahead and skip this answer.

-And we try to protect ourselves so much from getting hurt again, that we hold back from doing things or trying things or trusting people that could genuinely be really great for us.
-Because so much of our energy and focus is on not getting hurt, we end up getting hurt by missing out on so many things that could be wonderful, and staying in that hurt place.
+Because so much of our energy and focus is on not getting hurt, that we end up hurting more by missing out on things that could be wonderful, and staying in that hurt place.
 I’m speaking from hard-won experience here.
 Does this resonate with you?

-I’m not going to try and persuade you that mine is different and that I’m the person to trust.
-You have access to so much of my information online.
-My videos, my workshops, I put out so much for free so that you can get a good taste of my point of view, my style, how I approach things, and use that to decide whether this program is the thing to take that chance on.
-And I don’t know what the right answer is for you.
+I put out so much information for free (videos, workshops, articles) so that you can get a good taste of my point of view, my style, how I approach things, and use that to decide whether this program is the thing to take that chance on.

 I genuinely think it takes a lot of rest at this point to be able to get to a point where you can start doing things again that can make it better.
-But when you’re in those deep depths, if even this doesn’t feel manageable, this will probably be a waste of your money at this point, unless you’re just buying it to have access to it later.

 But bear in mind that my guarantee probably won’t apply to you.
 The guarantee hinges on you participating by trying things and doing stuff.
 If my system doesn’t work for you, I’ll give you your money back.
 But if you haven’t even tried it, that’s not about my system not working.